CSCI 131 / Fall 2024

 If you have a conflict, please see the instructor immediately.

-Lab assignments must be turned in at the end of each lab session.
-However, labs 1 through 10 will be accepted until the midnight prior to the next lab session.
+Lab assignments must be turned in and are due at the end of each lab session.
+There is a grace period of no less than four days after which no labs will be accepted.
+Labs 1 through 10 will be accepted until the midnight prior to the first section of the next lab session.
 Lab 11 will be accepted until the last day of classes.
 (See the assignments page for the lab schedule.)
-Labs are due at the end of the lab session, there is a grace period of no less than four days after which no labs will be accepted.
+Labs are due at the end of the lab session.

-Programming projects are generally due at 8:00 p.m. on the date specified.
-You have ample time to complete these projects; plan to finish your work several days early so that last minute illness or computer crashes do not interfere with the due date.
+Programming projects are due on the date specified generally at 8:00 p.m.
+There is ample time to complete these projects; plan to finish your work several days early so that last minute illness or computer glitches do not interfere with the due date.
+Usually graded projects are returned the class period before the next project is due.

 Please refer to the Math and CS Department honor code policy and the College Statement on Academic Honesty.